visit-dav/visit/src/doc/dev_manual/SiteReliabilityEngineering.rst

 within the `visit-dav GitHub organization <https://github.com/visit-dav>`_.
 For each new inquiry, the primary will file an issue ticket and assign themselves.

-The issue shall be closed when the associated inquiry is :ref:`resolved <sre_response_vs_resolution>`.
-Or, the issue will be closed and labeled ``expired`` when 21 days pass in which when the user ceases to engage in any ongoing conversation VisIt_ developers require to reach resolution.

 The primary will endeavor to capture all relevant information and communications in this issue.
 The use of GitHub issues for this purpose has a number of advantages over other options such as email including better search/browse as well as support for attachments.
 For this reason, a number of steps were taken to integrate the ``visit-users@elist.ornl.gov`` email list with this issues-only repository.

+The SRE issue shall be closed when the associated inquiry is :ref:`resolved <sre_response_vs_resolution>`.
+Or, it will be closed and labeled ``expired`` when 21 days pass in which when the user ceases to engage in any ongoing conversation VisIt_ developers require to reach resolution.

 Upon receiving a *new* inquiry on the ``visit-users`` email list, telephone hotline call, or walk-in (with the exception of walk-ins involving classified information),